Yolanda Serrano

-Yolanda Serrano (died 1993) was a Puerto Rican-American drug counselor and HIV/AIDS activist.
+Yolanda Serrano (died 1993) was an American drug counselor and HIV/AIDS activist.
 She received the National Organization for Women's Woman of the Year Award and was featured in Ms. magazine as one of the 1988 Women of the Year in 1988.

 Early life and education

 Serrano was born in Puerto Rico to Dhelia and Gaspar Serrano.
 She had four siblings: Nora, Maria, Debbie, and Michael.
 She lived in Missouri and New Mexico before moving to Brooklyn in 1961.
 She divorced her husband in 1975 and raised her two children by herself while paying for and completing university.

 Serrano graduated from St. Francis College in Brooklyn, New York.

 Career

 Serrano worked for the Narcotics Bureau of the Brooklyn District Attorney, the Victim's Services Agency, and the State Division of Criminal Justice Services.
 She was Vice-President of the Hispanic AIDS Forum, secretary of the Latino Commission on AIDS, and a member of the Health and Human Services HIV Planning Council of New York.
 The government of Australia hired her as a consultant for their AIDS prevention programs.
 Over her career, she presented many papers in national and international HIV and AIDS conferences.

 She was a drug counselor working at Long Island College Hospital in 1981 when she began suspecting that her patients were dying from AIDS and AIDS-related conditions.
 She realized that little was being done by medical and governmental organizations to protect her clients or to prevent them from acquiring HIV, although they were catching and spreading the virus in mass, because they were seen as "undesirables" to the public.
 She was quoted, "They weren't organized the way gays were, nobody wanted to deal with them."